leixiaofeng-astar/eye_rasabot/data/nlu.md

 - What is the treatment for insufficient closure of the eyes?
 - If I can’t close my eyes fully, what can I do?
 - Do I need surgery if I cannot close my eyes fully?
--  Should I put eyedrops if I cannot close my eyes fully?
+-  Should I put [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} if I cannot close my eyes fully?
 - Should I see a doctor if I cannot shut my eyes?
 - What should I do if I cannot close my eyes?
 - Can lagophthalmos be treated?